NRN Citizenship in Nepal: Eligibility, Process, and Benefits

 - Receive Citizenship Certificate: The DAO issues the NRN Citizenship certificate upon completion.

-Required Documents for NRN Citizenship
+Required Documents and Eligibility for NRN Citizenship

 - Completed application form